HemantBatra873/DSA_and_Java_Notebook/Strings/Longest-Subsequence-Repeated-k-Times.md

 4. If it does then we update result to this new string and add it to the queue.
 5. For checking if the string is a k subsequence of another string we take two pointers i and c where i is the index of the currenct character that we are finding and c is the total count of the subsequence.

+(The subsequences are automatically generated in lexicographical order because we are iterating from 'a' to 'z'.)

+### Code
 ```java
 class Solution {
     public String longestSubsequenceRepeatedK(String s, int k) {